kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 We introduce a new workload condition, called `PodsReady`, to indicate if the workload's startup requirements are satisfied.
-More precisely, we add the condition when `job.status.ready + job.status.succeeded` is greater or equal than `job.spec.parallelism`.
+More precisely, we add the condition when `job.status.ready + job.status.uncountedTerimnatedPods + job.status.succeeded` is greater or equal than `job.spec.parallelism`.

 Note that, we don't take failed pods into account when verifying if the